mongodb-rust/mongodb-schema-parser/CONTRIBUTING.md

 extensions: ['.js', '.jsx', '.json', 'less', '.wasm']
 ```

-WASM _needs_ to be loaded async and dynamically.
+Wasm _needs_ to be loaded async and dynamically.
 The easiest way to do this
 is to have a [babel
 plugin](https://www.npmjs.com/package/babel-plugin-syntax-dynamic-import):
 ```js